Neural Network Compression for Noisy Storage Devices: Robust Neural Network Compression

-Distillation is a well-explored NN compression technique \citep{distillation}.
-The idea is to first train a teacher network that is large enough to capture a smooth probability distribution on labels, and then train a smaller student network by distilling the output probability information from the teacher network.
-We utilize distillation to optimize a compressed model (student) to be robust to PCM noise using the following noisy student loss function:
+\paragraph{Robust Distillation:} Distillation is a well-explored NN compression technique \citep{distillation}.
+The idea is to first train a teacher network to capture a smooth probability distribution on labels, and then train a smaller student network by distilling the output probability information from the teacher.
+We use distillation to optimize a compressed model to be robust to PCM noise via the noisy student loss:

-where $\lambda \in [0,1]$ is a scalar, $w_t$ and $w_s$ are teacher and student weights, and $g(\hat{w}_s)= g(w_s+\epsilon(w_s))=w_s+\delta w_s$ with $\epsilon(w_s)$ being the PCM noise and $\delta w_s$ being the noise injected onto the student network's weights.
-We note the similarity between the noisy student loss function and loss function of the robust training.
-Although \citep{zhou2020noisy} provides an initial exploration into robust distillation for noisy analog storage, they specifically model the noise process with white Gaussian noise, whereas we leverage experimental data collected from real storage devices to build a realistic model of the PCM noise.
+where $\lambda \in [0,1]$ is a scalar, $w_t$ and $w_s$ are teacher and student weights, $g(\hat{w}_s)= g(w_s+\epsilon(w_s))=w_s+\delta w_s$ with $\epsilon(w_s)$ being the PCM noise and $\delta w_s$ being the noise injected onto the student network's weights.
+Although \citep{zhou2020noisy} provides an initial exploration into distillation for noisy storage, we leverage experimental data collected from real storage devices to build a realistic model of the PCM noise.